huan/gast/README.md

 var test = GasTap.setPrintDriver('Logger')
 ```

-To use GasT, we need a wraper test function(to run inside Script Editor).
-The following code is a start template, you can add more test inside the function gast().
+To use GasT, we need a wraper function(to run inside Script Editor).
+The following code is a start template, you can add more test in the gast() function, then run gast() to see the test result.

 ```javascript
 function gast() {